autoplot/documentation/javadoc/org/autoplot/dom/Connector.md

+# org.autoplot.dom.Connector

-# org.autoplot.dom.ConnectorTwo plots are joined together to connect axes.
+Two plots are joined together to connect axes.
  The class is intended to be immutable, but because XMLDecoder is used it must be mutable.

-Connector( )
+# Connector( )
 called during restore

-Connector( String plotA, String plotB )
+# Connector( String plotA, String plotB )

 ***